 In many cases, it is possible for children's GP's to prescribe medicine that can be taken at home in the morning and evening.
 As far as possible, administering medicines will only be done where it would be detrimental to the child's health if not given in the setting.
 Any child on medication must be kept at home for the first 48 hours to ensure no adverse effect as well as to give time for the medication to take effect.
-Only after this time may Out of School Club staff administer medication at Out of School Club.
+Only after this time may pre-school staff administer medication at pre-school.

-These procedures are written in line with current guidance in 'Early Years Foundation Stage: Statutory Framework (April 2017)1, the Play Leader is responsible for ensuring all staff understand and follow these procedures.
+These procedures are written in line with current guidance in 'Early Years Foundation Stage: Statutory Framework (April 2017)1, the Lead Practitioner is responsible for ensuring all staff understand and follow these procedures.

-The Play Leader is responsible for the correct administration of medication to children.
+The key person is responsible for the correct administration of medication to children for whom they are the key person.
 This includes ensuring that parent consent forms have been completed, that medicines are stored correctly and that records are kept according to procedures.
+In the absence of the key person, the Lead Practitioner is responsible for the overseeing of administering medication.